graphql/graphiql/.changeset/late-tables-teach.md

 '@graphiql/plugin-explorer': minor
 ---

-*BREAKING CHANGE*: fix lifecycle issue in plugin-explorer, change implementation pattern
+**BREAKING CHANGE**: fix lifecycle issue in plugin-explorer, change implementation pattern

 `value` and `setValue` is no longer an implementation detail, and are handled internally by plugins. the plugin signature has changed slightly as well.

-now you can simplify implementations like these:
+now, instead of something like this:

 ```js
 import { useExplorerPlugin } from '@graphiql/plugin-explorer';